-During a wedding, one of your goals is to take gorgeous photos of the bride and groom throughout the day.
+During the wedding day shoot, one of your goals is to take gorgeous photos of the bride and groom throughout the day.
 While it is important (and your job) to make them look their best, there are also some additional elements you must remember to photograph.
 This includes the dress, the bride’s shoes, details of the reception, and of course, the wedding ring photography.
+Did you know wedding rings represent eternity and infinity for your couple?

 Wedding Ring Photography